5 Best 2-Stage Snow Blowers under $1000 in 2023 – Reviews & Top Picks

 After testing all of the affordable two-stage snow blowers we could find, we finally settled on a victor.
 For us, the Briggs & Stratton S1024 snow blower is a clear winner.
 It offers excellent performance and is priced well within our $1,000 budget.

-This is a self-propelled snowblower that offers free hand control.
-This means that you can control the motion of the machine with one hand while the other hand deals with the controls for operating the blower.
-We also like the LED headlight that’s built-in, making it much easier to work in the evenings, mornings, or during snowfall.
+It is a self-propelled snowblower that offers freehand control.
+That means that you can control the motion of the machine with one hand while the other hand deals with the controls for operating the blower.
+We also like the built-in LED headlight, making it much easier to work in the evenings, mornings, or during snowfall.

-Inside this snow blower is a 208cc motor.
-It produces 9.5 foot-pounds (ft-lb) of torque and about 6 horsepower (HP).
-However, Briggs & Stratton doesn’t list the horsepower because other models with the same size motor make more power.
-We could feel the machine bogging down a bit in deep, wet snow.
+Inside the snow blower is a 208cc motor.
+It produces 9.5 foot pounds (ft-lb) of torque and about 6 horsepower (HP).
+However, Briggs & Stratton doesn’t list the horsepower because other models with the same size motor produce more power.
+We could feel the machine bogging down in deep, wet snow.
 It had some trouble with clogging because of the reduced power, though it always corrected itself and made it through without action from us.

-In the end, solid performance and impeccable reliability earned this machine our top recommendation as the best two-stage snow blower.
+In the end, solid performance and impeccable reliability earned this machine our top recommendation as the best overall two-stage snow blower.